U-Shift/SiteSelection/README.md

 SiteSelection
 ================

-**SiteSelection** aims to find areas for a dynamic street re-allocation experiment.
+**SiteSelection** aims to find complex zones to reallocate street space in the city, characterized by having limited and disputed spaces.
+These zones are also areas that have the potential for reallocating space dynamically over time, especially when multimodal demands are complementary.

-It consist in a process of multi criteria to select the cell locations of a given city or neighbourhood where the street space is more disputed by different transport modes and street activities.
+It consists in a process of multi criteria to select the cell locations of a given city or neighbourhood where the street space is more disputed by different transport modes and street activities.